leukemia-kispi/HiChIP-Analysis/FitHiChIP.md

 **Filter pairs**

-Using paritools select in the DovtailHiChIP conda environment to filter and include unique and rescue mapped read pairs.
+The "paritools select" command in the DovtailHiChIP conda environment will filter and include unique and rescue mapped read pairs.

 ```
 conda activate DovetailHiChIP